d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-rnn.md

 :label:`sec_sentiment_rnn`

-Similar to search synonyms and analogies, text classification is also a downstream application of word embedding.
-In this section, we will apply pretrained word vectors (GloVe) and bidirectional recurrent neural networks with multiple hidden layers :cite:`Maas.Daly.Pham.ea.2011`, as shown in :numref:`fig_nlp-map-sa-rnn`.
-We will use the model to determine whether a text sequence of indefinite length contains positive or negative emotion.
+Like word similarity and analogy tasks, we can also apply pretrained word vectors to sentiment analysis.
+As a specific example
+illustrated in :numref:`fig_nlp-map-sa-rnn`,
+we will represent each token
+using the pretrained GloVe model, and feed these token representations into a multi-layer bidirectional RNN to obtain the text sequence representation, which will be transformed into sentiment analysis outputs :cite:`Maas.Daly.Pham.ea.2011`.
+For the same downstream application, we will consider a different architectural choice later.

 ![This section feeds pretrained GloVe to an RNN-based architecture for sentiment analysis.](../img/nlp-map-sa-rnn.svg) :label:`fig_nlp-map-sa-rnn`